Kids Summer Challenge

 Kids can sign up for the Summer Learning Challenge at any branch of Marin County Free Library.
 Each child receives a folder where they can keep track of the minutes they have read, and receive suggestions for fun learning activities.

-Kids earn a Book Buck for every 100 minutes they read (or are read to), and they can earn an extra book buck by completing the 5 activities on the back of the reading record.
+Kids earn a Book Buck for every 100 minutes they read (or are read to).
 Book Bucks can be exchanged for a variety of prizes.
 Visit your local branch to see the prizes available.
 Kids who complete the Learning Challenge will receive a Gold Medal Reader button.

-Kids can also choose to donate their Book Buck to our Giving Program.
-This year Friends of the Library will donate a dollar to Marin Special Olympics for every Book Buck donated (up to $500).
+Kids can also choose to donate Book Bucks to our Giving Program.
+This year Friends of the Library will donate a dollar to Marin Foster Care Association for every Book Buck donated (up to $500).

 Kids who participate in library summer reading programs are better prepared for the next school year: a White House study found that reading 5 books over the summer prevents learning loss.

 The Kids Summer Challenge Program is funded entirely by the generosity of the Friends of the Marin County Free Library.

 Teen Summer Challenge

 Saturday June 10 – Saturday August 5

 Come to the library and participate in our Teen Summer Challenge.

 Earn scratcher tickets by checking out books, writing book reviews and coming to teen events.
 For information about our teen events, see our Events Calendar.